 The Yamaha DGX650B also packs a good amount of effects as it has 35 types reverb and 44 types of chorus.
 The equalizer settings stand at 5, while the piano also has pitch bend and some pretty fine speakers.
 You can also always buy a sustain pedal to accompany this piano if such a need should be.

 All in all this piano features pretty much everything a beginner and an intermediate musician should need.
-The only drawback is its relatively high price.
+While one of the best digital pianos on the market, its only drawback is its relatively high price.

 2. Yamaha Piaggero NP11 61-Key Portable Keyboard